kruncherteam/kruncher-client/README.md

 Kruncher Client is a Python library for interacting with [Kruncher](https://kruncher.ai) data, allowing users to seamlessly access and analyze structured information.

+Kruncher is a cutting-edge Data & AI platform designed to streamline investment processes for venture capitalists, incubators, and business angels.
+It transforms complex data into actionable insights, enhancing decision-making.
+Contact us at [info@kruncher.ai](mailto:info@kruncher.ai) to explore how Kruncher can elevate your investment strategy.

+---

 ## 📚 Google Colab Demo

 You can explore the Kruncher Client with our interactive Google Colab notebook: